dewaelevastgoed/betask/README.md

 ## Task: Part 4.
 Add Tag update/delete functionality (optional)

+* Only if you have spare time on your hands
 * Add API to update/delete Tags
   * Prevent deletion of `Tag` when it has any Article(s) related to it
   * Prevent update of `Tag.slug` if it has any Article(s) related to it